-We have found some USB controllers stall when the driver issues USB requests to the controller.
+We have found some USB controllers stall when the driver issues USB requests to the controller as discussed below.

 This hardware stall can sometimes result in a lockup in the USB interface module we utilise in the driver to handle the USB interface.

-The USB requests that UPDD issues are as follows:
+The USB initialisation requests that UPDD issues are as follows:

 |Set alternate interface